-While much has been written on each of these topics, we will briefly address each of them here to illustrate how they best help create the conditions for collaboration.
+While much has been written on each of these topics, we will briefly address each of them here to illustrate how they best can help create the conditions for collaboration.

-A note on your role as leader:
+A note on your role as a leader:

 The temptation to support collaboration within your team AND participate actively can be alluring.
 While you may favor a “hands-on” approach, leading collaboration is not about facilitating or actively participating with the team.
 In fact, “leading” collaboration often means staying in the background.
 While you have the option to participate in problem-solving, your primary role should be to create an environment in which team members can exchange ideas, establish trust, and build solutions together.
-As the leader you are in the best position to make this happen.
+As a leader, you are in the best position to make this happen.
 We’ll talk about this more near the end of the article.

 Set a Clear Vision

 Whether a tactical assignment or a broad cultural initiative, each collaboration project requires a clear, inspiring vision to give the team (or organization) an idea of what success looks like.
 Clarity means they won’t waste time debating what they are trying to accomplish or trying to decipher your intent.
 A clear vision aligns the team on a tangible, specific goal that extends beyond the reach of any individual.
-This sets the team up to work together and contribute all of their skills and talents.
+This sets the team up to work together and contributes all of their skills and talents.
 It also enables the team to know when they’ve accomplished their goal.
 Finally, the satisfaction of reaching the vision as a team often exceeds the pleasure of any single contribution which supports the collaborative mindset: “when the team succeeds, I succeed.”

 Teams can easily lose track of their focus.
 In a workshop or meeting, many refer to this as “going down a rabbit hole.”
 Watching out for this trap and bringing the conversation back to the topic at hand is the responsibility of the leader or facilitator.
 This situation may provide one of the greatest challenges for new leaders—especially if you’re leading a meeting yourself.
 Providing enough latitude to address tangential issues (just long enough to determine if it is actually relevant to delivering on the vision) before bringing the team back can be difficult.

-But maintaining focus isn’t just about managing discussion, it implies that the team not lose sight of the vision itself.
-Again, your role as leader (whether facilitating or commenting) is to gently remind the team to focus on the vision.
+But maintaining focus isn’t just about managing discussion, it implies that the team does not lose sight of the vision itself.
+Again, your role as a leader (whether facilitating or commenting) is to gently remind the team to focus on the vision.
 The value of a clear vision to which you can continually direct the conversation becomes very apparent during these times.
-If the team struggles to stay on track, consider how clear the vision is and whether taking additional time to clarify with the team would be helpful.
+If the team struggles to stay on track, consider how clear the vision is, and whether taking additional time to clarify with the team would be helpful.

 Provide frameworks and tools

 Frameworks come in all shapes and sizes.
-Most importantly they establish how the team communicates, exchanges ideas, and actively discusses the topic “safely.”
+Most importantly they establish how the team communicates, exchanges ideas, and actively discuss the topic “safely.”
 This includes ensuring all the involved parties have a voice (they are not overpowered by the loudest or most senior people).
 It also means that conflicts do not escalate into grudges, but rather focus on developing the best solution.

 Collaboration frameworks include: